 When using a designer it is important to note that their education and skill are not necessarily guaranteed by the state.
 As a consequence, they are not usually insured against their mistakes, in other words, you are liable for the errors they make.

 There’s no right or wrong answer to this question.
-They can both provide designs that are mind-blowing.
+They can provide designs that are mind-blowing.

-After making the decision, family and friends can be a good source of recommendation for qualified architect or designers.
+After making the decision, family and friends can be a good source of recommendation for qualified architects or designers.
 However, the final decision should be made based on considering their track record.

 In addition to architects and designers there exists a long list of design professionals that are better suited for streamlined projects.
 Some of them include:

 - Certified kitchen designers (CKD)

 Due to their vast knowledge in a streamlined field, Kitchen and Bath designers should be considered for kitchen/ bathroom remodels.
 They are usually certified by the National Kitchen & Bath association after completing their coursework and accruing some years of experience.